RolloutHQ/rollout-hq-docs/README.md

 <img width="1308" alt="Screen Shot 2022-04-28 at 7 45 13 PM" src="https://user-images.githubusercontent.com/733804/165869386-1d7b584f-daa2-497e-857d-e9514063ee68.png">

 The `iss` claim of the token is your Client Id, while the `sub` claim is a unique, persistent identifer that specifies the current user.

-See the JWT generation code example (link to code example).
+See the JWT generation [example code](https://github.com/PlaybookWorkflows/rollout-hq-docs/blob/main/examples/generate-jwt.js).

 ### 🎨 Rendering the Embedded UI
 Now that you can generate a JWT to authenticate the current user, you're ready to render the embedded UI.
-See the Todo Example App (link) for details on rendering and styling RolloutHQ's UI.
+See the [Todo Example App](https://github.com/PlaybookWorkflows/rollout-hq-docs/tree/main/examples/todo-example-app#readme) for details on rendering and styling RolloutHQ's UI.

 A wide range of user experiences are possible, from integrations that you define ahead of time and and just require the user to authenticate, to UI that allows users to map trigger data to the app and action of their choosing.
-The Todo Example App uses the `AutomationsManager` component, which provides a fully encapsulated experience that allows create and edit integrations from a single place.
+The Todo Example App uses the `AutomationsManager` component, which provides a fully encapsulated experience that allows users create and edit integrations from a single place.

 ### 🧑‍💻 Defining Triggers
 `Triggers` are the types of events emitted by your app that can be used as input to `Actions` in other apps.
 For a booking app, this might correspond to "New Event Booked"; for a todo app, this might correspond to "Task Created" or "Task Completed".
 You can optionally provide a callback url where RolloutHQ will send the results `Actions` executed as a result of that `Trigger`.